GSI-Fing-Udelar/tectonic/docs/description.md

 See [ansible](./ansible.md) for more information.

 ### Elastic Security artifacts
 Elastic Security configuration is done based on artifacts that are automatically imported into the Elasticsearch, Kibana and Fleet components.
 As part of the scenario specification, these artifacts must be provided.
 See [Elastic](./elastic.md) for more information.

 ### Caldera artifacts
 Caldera configuration is done based on artifacts that are automatically imported into Caldera.
 As part of the scenario specification, these artifacts must be provided.
 See [Caldera](./caldera.md) for more information.

+### Moodle artifacts
+Moodle configuration can be done base on scorm packages that are automatically imported into Moodle.
+As part of the scenario specification, these artifacts must be provided.
+See [Moodle](./moodle.md) for more information.

 ## Lab Edition Information
 The lab edition is a YAML file with the following options: